lukejharmon/lanyon/chapters_preref/chapter10_birthdeath_pre.md

 $$
 </div>

 If the tree is perfectly balanced (only possible when $N$ is some power of 2, e.g. 2, 4, 8, 16, etc.), then $I_C$ = 0 (Figure 10.7C).
 By contrast, if the tree is completely pectinate, which means that each split in the tree contrasts a clade with 1 species with the rest of the species in the clade, then $I_C = 1$ (Figure 10.7A).
-Most phylogenetic trees have values of $I_C$ between 0 and 1 (Figure 10.7B).
+All phylogenetic trees have values of $I_C$ between 0 and 1 (Figure 10.7B).

 ![Figure 10.8.
 A. a pectinate tree ($I_C = 1$); B. a random tree ($0 < I_C < 1$); C. A balanced tree ($I_C = 0$).
 Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.]({{ site.baseurl }}/images/figure10-8.png)